quira-org/README-Template/README.md

-_The below README provides a comprehensive template for any of future repos.
+The below README provides a comprehensive template for any of future repos.
-You are welcome to pick and choose the sections that you find relevant.👇_
+Fork this repo to create a copy for yourself and select the sections that you find relevant for your repo.👇

+_If you find this template useful, consider giving it a star_ 🙏

 ---